-The corporate income tax within the Republic of Armenia is levied at the rate of 20% (2018: 20%).
+The corporate income tax within the Republic of Armenia is levied at the rate of 18% (2019: 20%).
 Differences between IFRS and RA statutory tax regulations give rise to certain temporary differences between the carrying value of certain assets and liabilities for financial reporting purposes and for profit tax purposes.
+Deferred income tax is calculated using the principal tax rate of 18%.